an7user/BIMarathon2021/README.md

 Project mission and goal

-The growth of supermarkets in most populated cities is increasing and market competitions are also high.
-The dataset is one of the historical sales of the supermarket company which have been recorded in 3 different branches with 3 months data.
+The growth of supermarkets in most populated cities is increasing and market competition among them is tough.
+The dataset is based on the sales transactions history of 3 different supermarket branches, collected for 3 consequitive months od 2019.

-The goal of the project is to analyze and visualize the data with the purpose of establishing the best performing supermarket branch, the most popular product, and a customer satisfaction rating.
+Goal:

+- analyze a top performing supermarket branch
+- find correlation of most popular product groups in each supermarket branch
+- analyze customer satisfaction indicator regarding each group of products

 Project attributes (dimensions and facts)